top of page

 This training includes an overview of key terms and definitions related to bias, unconscious preconceptions, microaggressions, and the trauma-informed perspective.

 Instructors will stress the importance of moving forward in a positive direction while avoiding the pitfalls of perfectionism and political correctness.
-We will define implicit and explicit bias and explore how our beliefs are derived from based on our experience, upbringing, school, geography, religion, and peers.
+We will define implicit and explicit bias and explore how our beliefs are shaped by experience, upbringing, school, geography, religion, and peers.

 A teenager holding books, looking at the camera